bsn-si/figaro-cli/README.md

 ➜  ~ figaro-cli
 Usage: figaro-cli [options] [command]

-A tool to interact with Figaro - manage requests & delivery
+A tool to interact with Figaro: manage requests & delivery

 Options:
-  --json          Output all results as json
+  --json          output all results as json
   -V, --version   output the version number
   -h, --help      display help for command